talkpython/100daysofcode-with-python-course/days/22-24-decorators/README.md

 ## Day 1: Quick howto

 Welcome to this lesson.
 Decorators are a sometimes overlooked and more advanced feature.
 They support a nice way to abstract your code.
 Although hard to grasp at first there is not that much to it.

 In today's videos you will watch me explain this powerful concept.
 You can follow along with my Jupyter notebook [here](https://github.com/talkpython/100daysofcode-with-python-course/blob/master/days/22-24-decorators/decorators.ipynb).

 ## Day 2: A practical exercise

-Try to take a crack at [Bite 22.
-Write a decorator with argument](https://codechalleng.es/bites/promo/decorator-fun).
+Try to take a crack at [Write a decorator with argument](https://pybitesplatform.com/bites/write-a-decorator-with-argument/).

-If you get stuck we have a more open-ended challenge as well: [Write DRY Code With Decorators blog challenge](https://codechalleng.es/challenges/14/).
+If you get stuck we have a more open-ended challenge as well: [Write DRY Code With Decorators blog challenge](https://pybit.es/articles/codechallenge14/).

 Look at the code you have written so far, where could you refactor / add decorators?
 The more you practice the sooner you grok them and the easier they become.

 ## Day 3: More practice

 The exercise and code challenge of yesterday should keep you busy for a bit, today get some more practice in.

 ## Time to share what you've accomplished!